Cottage Cheese Pasta Sauce

 adding cooked pasta to pasta sauce.

-Step 4- Serve.
-Toss through the cooked pasta and serve.
+Step 4- Toss through the cooked pasta and serve.

 Arman’s recipe tips

 • Ensure the pan isn’t too hot.
-Adding the cottage cheese to a flaming hot pan can make it curdle and separate, so make sure the pan isn’t too hot and stir frequently once it’s been added.
+Adding cottage cheese to a hot pan can cause it to curdle and separate, so ensure the pan isn’t too hot and stir frequently once it’s been added.

 • Adjust the sauce consistency.
-Depending on how juicy the tomatoes are, sometimes the pasta sauce is too thick.
+Depending on how juicy the tomatoes are, the pasta sauce can sometimes be too thick.
 If you notice this, add a few tablespoons of reserved pasta water to thin it out.

 Storage instructions